Sinthuya/heart-failure-follow-up/README.md

 During the follow-up period, the death rate reached approximately 32% for both men and women, while the survival rate stood at 68%.
 These figures highlight the significant impact of heart failure on patient outcomes, emphasizing the need for targeted interventions and ongoing research into improving the quality of life.

-### Recomendations
+### Recommendations

-Based on the analysis I recomnend the following:
+Based on the analysis I recommend the following:

 - Develop public health campaigns targeting lifestyle factors, such as smoking habits, to reduce the incidence of heart failure.
 - Establish a long-term monitoring system to continue tracking trends in heart failure and related factors